Getting started with Carrot

 Carrot (Carrot Query Language) is the most powerful way to search, create and reference data across your ChartHop organization using custom or built-in functions and filters.

 - Create powerful calculations using company data to evaluate financial performance and capture valuable employee data analytics using smart fields.

-- Filter your employee data for customizable visualizations using the Map, Datasheet, and Reports.
+- Filter your employee data for customizable visualizations using the Map, Datasheet, and Dashboards.

 One of Carrot's greatest values comes from its ability to enable users to build advanced structured queries, filters, and smart fields that perform calculations.